Hanging out with some of my best friends in Mexico

 We are novelty junkies.
 We've forgotten how to hang out.

 Once in Mexico, I mentioned in a text that one day I wanted to go to a garden shop and replace a plant in my apartment.
-A friend showed up a day or two later and we enjoyed an amusing hour of trying to find a flowering plant that never needed watering - ever.
+She showed up a day later and we enjoyed an amusing hour of trying to find a flowering plant that never needed watering - ever.
 After that, I found myself with her at an upscale mall.
 I asked what we were doing there.
-She said that she remembered I wanted to go shopping with her one day.
-So here we were.
+She said that she remembered my mentioning I wanted to go shopping with her one day.
+So there we were.

 For many years I was as guilty as anyone, judging every activity by the activity itself rather than the people involved and the value of simply spending the time together.